almik7078j/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, readable, and maintainable code.
 Strive to create solutions that are straightforward, avoiding unnecessary complexity.
 Always consider future developers who may read or modify your work.
 Optimize for clarity and understandability, not just functionality.
 Remember, less is often more in the realm of programming."

 Also, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 Focus on making your code correct first, then optimize only when needed and after measuring performance accurately."

+# 2024-02-28
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote reminds programmers to focus on writing clear, maintainable code first and optimize only when necessary.
+Profiling and measuring performance should guide where optimizations are needed rather than making assumptions or over-engineering from the start.
+It highlights that a program's readability, simplicity, and correctness are often more crucial than micro-optimizations that could introduce unnecessary complexity and bugs.